guohuadeng/app-odoo/app_odoo_customize/readme.md

 15. Reset All the Sequence to beginning of 1: SO/PO/MO/Invoice...
 16. Fix odoo reload module translation bug while enable english language
 17. Stop Odoo Auto Subscribe(Performance Improve)
+18. Show/Hide Author and Website in Apps Dashboard (odoo 11 only)
+19. Set System Icon (odoo 10 only)
-18. Show/Hide Author and Website in Apps Dashboard This module can help to white label the Odoo.
+This module can help to white label the Odoo.
 Also helpful for training and support for your odoo end-user.
 The user can get the help document just by one click.